Myles Straw Player Props: Guardians vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox's 4.64 team ERA ranks 24th across all MLB pitching staffs.
+- The Red Sox have the 24th-ranked team ERA across all league pitching staffs (4.62).

-- Red Sox pitchers combine to rank 23rd in baseball in home runs allowed (77 total, 1.3 per game).
+- Red Sox pitchers combine to surrender 77 total home runs at a clip of 1.2 per game (to rank 21st in baseball).

-- Crawford (1-2 with a 3.48 ERA and 33 strikeouts in 33 2/3 innings pitched) makes the start for the Red Sox, his fourth of the season.
+- Dermody starts for the first time this season for the Red Sox.

-- In his last time out on Saturday, the right-hander went three innings against the Tampa Bay Rays, giving up one earned run while surrendering two hits.
+- The 32-year-old southpaw makes his season debut and his first appearance in more than a year.

 © 2023 Data Skrive.
 All rights reserved.